 NDU Scholars.
 NDU Scholars fulfill their Fall elective requirements by taking NWC 6904 Scholars Research.
 Depending on the scope of the project, the Scholar may request from the Director of Research and Writing to take NWC 6904 again in the Spring term.
-The second and/or third elective is an open elective taken during either term.
-Additional information on the NDU Scholar Program is in the Appendix of this handbook.
+The second elective is an open elective taken during either term.